Financial Policy

 Library Board of Trustees:

-The financial resources of Meridian Library District (Library) are the responsibility of the Meridian Library District Board of Trustees (Board).
+The financial resources of Meridian Library District (MLD) are the responsibility of the Meridian Library District Board of Trustees (Board) pursuant to Idaho Code §33-2720.
 The Board are elected officials and serve without compensation.
 The Board is responsible to:

 • Provide guidelines for management and allocation of financial resources which seek to produce optimum benefit for those we serve.

-• Monitor and evaluate the financial plans of the Library and to maintain the financial integrity of the Library
+• Monitor and evaluate the financial plans of MLD and to maintain the financial integrity of the Library

 Library Director:

 An annual operating budget will be prepared by the Director and presented to the Board for approval pursuant to Idaho Code Section 33-2725 and the corresponding requirements of public notice and public hearing.
-The budget will reflect the estimated cost of carrying out the programs and services of the Library for the next fiscal year and the anticipated revenues of the Library.
+The budget will reflect the estimated cost of carrying out the programs and services of MLD for the next fiscal year and the anticipated revenues of MLD.
 The Library Director is the primary purchasing agent for the library and is responsible for all library contracts, orders, and purchases.
-The Director shall select products, services, and vendors that best meet the needs and goals of the Library.
-In making decisions regarding selection of products and services for the Library, the Director will comply with Idaho Code and should consider relevant factors which include, but are not limited to: Suitability, Availability, Quality, Workmanship, Price, and Delivery.
-The Director may delegate the responsibility for ordering selected products and services to other employees as the Director deems appropriate or necessary to accomplish the goals of the Library.
+The Director shall select products, services, and vendors that best meet the needs and goals of MLD.
+In making decisions regarding selection of products and services for MLD, the Director will comply with Idaho Code and should consider relevant factors which include, but are not limited to: Suitability, Availability, Quality, Workmanship, Price, and Delivery.
+The Director may delegate the responsibility for ordering selected products and services to other employees as the Director deems appropriate or necessary to accomplish the goals of MLD.
 Staff should refer to the Meridian Library Purchasing Guidelines and Procedures for information regarding library purchasing procedures.
 To help reduce the risk of financial loss to the library, the Director will implement procedures to:

 • Prevent embezzlement

-• Ensure against liability losses (to Board members, the Library, or to Library funds)
+• Ensure against liability losses (to Board members, MLD, or to MLD funds)

 • Properly maintain facilities and equipment.
-Limit exposure of the Library, the Board, and the staff to claims of liability
+Limit exposure of MLD, the Board, and the staff to claims of liability

 • Ensure funds are disbursed only in compliance with Board authorization and applicable state laws